15 Slavery

 Liberian Flag

 The default progressive position among Whites, promoted by both Thomas Jefferson and Abraham Lincoln until midway through the Civil War, was the Back-to-Africa movement.
 As Jefferson explained, Whites had the “wolf by the ears.”
 To wit, he thought integration was unfeasible because resentful Blacks would lash out at Whites as retribution for centuries of slavery.
 Better to gradually emancipate people and send them back to Africa to re-colonize, according to this line of thinking.
 Some free Blacks and plantation owners also endorsed colonization.
 Most enslaved people didn’t want to go to Africa and slave-owners didn’t want to forfeit their property.
 Nonetheless, there was some colonization.
 The American Colonization Society succeeded in founding one country, Liberia, but the colony never took hold on a large scale.
 Most African Americans had been away from Africa for generations and going home in the 19th century entailed the culture shock of new languages, food, traditions, etc. African-American abolitionist David Walker wrote of America: “We have enriched it with our blood and tears.”
-Repatriated Americo-Liberians wrote a republican constitution, but some enslaved Africans and set up American-style plantation systems.
+Repatriated Americo-Liberians wrote a republican constitution, but some enslaved Africans set up American-style plantation systems.
 They didn’t grant native Africans citizenship until 1904.
 Americo-Liberians ran the country from its founding, in 1847, until 1980.
 Until the mid-20th century, it was the only portion of Africa not controlled by Europeans.

 Liberia in Dark Blue, on West African Coast